The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

 In conclusion, any low energy and low mass scalar probe in the near region \eqref{nearreg} of the Kerr black hole admits a local hidden $SL(2,\mathbb R)\times SL(2,\mathbb R)$ symmetry.
-Similarly, any low energy, low mass and low charge scalar probe in the near region \eqref{nearreg} of the Reissner-Nordstr\"om black hole admits a local hidden $SL(2,\mathbb R)\times SL(2,\mathbb R)$ symmetry.
-In the case of the Kerr-Newman black hole, we noticed that probes obeying \eqref{approxpp} also admit a $SL(2,\mathbb R)\times SL(2,\mathbb R)$ hidden symmetry whose precise realization depends on the ratio between the angular momentum and the electric charge of the probe.
-For a given ratio \eqref{zerooo}, hidden symmetries can be constructed using the coordinate $\phi^\prime = p_1 \phi+p_2 \chi/R_\chi$.
-Different choices of coordinate $\phi^\prime$ are relevant to describe different sectors of the low energy, low mass and low charge dynamics of scalar probes in the near region of the Kerr-Newman black hole.
-The union of these descriptions cover the entire dynamical phase space in the near region under the approximations \eqref{approxpp}-\eqref{nearreg}.
+Similarly, any low energy, low mass and low charge scalar probe in the near region \eqref{nearreg} of the Reissner--Nordstr\"om black hole admits a local hidden $SL(2,\mathbb R)\times SL(2,\mathbb R)$ symmetry.
+In the case of the Kerr--Newman black hole, we noticed that probes obeying \eqref{approxpp} also admit an $SL(2,\mathbb R)\times SL(2,\mathbb R)$ hidden symmetry, whose precise realization depends on the ratio between the angular momentum and the electric charge of the probe.
+For a given ratio~\eqref{zerooo}, hidden symmetries can be constructed using the coordinate $\phi^\prime = p_1 \phi+p_2 \chi/R_\chi$.
+Different choices of coordinate $\phi^\prime$ are relevant to describe different sectors of the low energy, low mass and low charge dynamics of scalar probes in the near region of the Kerr--Newman black hole.
+The union of these descriptions cover the entire dynamical phase space in the near region under the approximations~\eqref{approxpp}\,--\,\eqref{nearreg}.